 Any hours you have logged from flying with another Virtual Airline can be transfered.
 These hours, however, will not shown as part of your Airwego hours nor contribute to your rank with Airwego.

-If you do not complete any flights for four weeks then we will contact you to confirm you still wish to fly with Airwego.
+If you do not complete a flight within 90 days you will be 'retired', our Human Resources Manager will contact you to confirm if you still wish to fly with Airwego.

 We encourage all pilots to visit the website frequently.
 As the website evolves more resources will be added to enhance your Flight Simulation experience.